bernhardAxonIvy/doc/source/designer-guide/data-modeling/persistence/generate-database-schema.rst

 **Data source**
    For the schema generation the data source of the persistence unit is used.

-**Environment**
-   Specify the environment on which you like to generate the database schema.

 **Type**
    Specify the type of the schema generation.
 You can choose between